themanyone/firstpage/README.md

 ## Site Updates Itself

-**FirstPage** updates menus, .rss feeds, and sitemaps hourly (at most) to match server contents, but only if the site is being accessed.
+**FirstPage** updates menus, .rss feeds, and sitemaps hourly (adjustable) to match server contents, but only if the site is accessed.
 Build a website by uploading files.
-A `<head data-headings=` header tells FristPage what category headings to list documents under. **This is probably the only header you need to use.**
+A `<head data-headings=` header tells FristPage what category headings to list documents under. **This is probably the only header you need to add.**

 ## Optional Headers